mariykadreams/pokemon-web/README.md

 ## Notes

-- User data is stored in `assets/users.json`
+- User data is stored in Firebase Firestore
-- Login state is persisted in localStorage
+- Authentication is handled by Firebase Auth
 - All images are served from the `assets/images/` directory
 - The application uses standalone components (no NgModules)